 Looker (Google Cloud core) editions

 Looker (Google Cloud core) is available in several editions.
 Each edition type offers different functionality and has different pricing.
 When you create a Looker (Google Cloud core) instance, you choose the edition that meets your needs.
-Edition type cannot be changed after instance creation.
+Once an instance has been created, you cannot change the edition type.
 You can also provision, configure, and manage non-production instances of the same edition types for staging and testing.
 See the Staging environments and testing section on this page for things to know about setting up a non-production instance.

 Standard edition